dawnofknight/rust-postgres-api/backend/README.md

 #### Docker Notes

 - The application uses a multi-stage build process for smaller image size
-- The PostgreSQL database is automatically initialized with the required schema
+- The Cassandra database is automatically initialized with the required keyspace/table at runtime
-- Database data is persisted in a Docker volume
+- Data is persisted in a Docker volume (if configured)
 - The API container will automatically reconnect to the database if it's temporarily unavailable

 ## API Endpoints